 NESCAUM strongly recommends that EPA convene an ozone review panel and alter the current schedule to allow for a comprehensive review of the draft ISA by that panel.
-The ozone PA document should be withdrawn until an ISA that satisfies comments from CASAC and the public has been prepared.
+The draft ozone PA should be withdrawn until EPA prepares an ISA that satisfies comments from CASAC and the public.
 All evidence, including the recommendations of 2014 CASAC panel, should be carefully considered in CASAC's recommendations for the primary and secondary ozone NAAQS.
 The revised ISA and PA should also specifically address the issues raised in the recent remand of the secondary ozone NAAQS by the D.C.
 Circuit.